outdoorbits/case-for-little-backup-box/Raspberry_Pi_5/README.md

-# This case is not tested yet!
+# This case is not finally tested yet!
+It uses the orignal Raspberry Pi Active Cooler and is a few millimeters flatter than the Raspberry 4 case.
+However, this housing has not yet been tested fully equipped with buttons and a display.
+This will follow shortly.
 Please report any problems about it!

 The actual case uses all the other components of the RPi 4 version.